Meroplankton

-Meroplankton are a wide variety of aquatic organisms which have both planktonic and benthic stages in their life cycles.
-Much of the meroplankton consists of larval stages of larger organism.
+Meroplankton are a wide variety of aquatic organisms which have both a planktonic stage and at least one other component, such as benthic or nektonic, in their life cycles.
+Much of the meroplankton consists of larval stages of larger organisms.
 Meroplankton can be contrasted with holoplankton, which are planktonic organisms that stay in the pelagic zone as plankton throughout their entire life cycle.

 After a period of time in the plankton, many meroplankton graduate to the nekton or adopt a benthic (often sessile) lifestyle on the seafloor.
 The larval stages of benthic invertebrates make up a significant proportion of planktonic communities.
 The planktonic larval stage is particularly crucial to many benthic invertebrate in order to disperse their young.
 Depending on the particular species and the environmental conditions, larval or juvenile-stage meroplankton may remain in the pelagic zone for durations ranging from hour to months.

 Not all meroplankton are larvae or juvenile stages of larger organisms.
 Many dinoflagellates are meroplanktonic, undergoing a seasonal cycle of encystment and dormancy in the benthic zone followed by excystment and reproduction in the pelagic zone before returning to the benthic zone once more.
 There also exist meroplanktonic diatoms; these have a seasonal resting phase below the photic zone and can be found commonly amongst the benthos of lakes and coastal zones.